CHT 002 - Conjugate heat transfer

 Steady state

-section, create a new simulation:
+Create a new simulation:

-- In Simulation settings:
+- In simulation settings:

 - Set Analysis type to